 - Frequently update your passwords– bi-monthly is ideal.

 - Refrain from using the same password for multiple sites.

-- Choose a password that contains numbers, characters, and a combination of upper and lower-cased letters.
+- Choose a password that contains numbers, characters, and a combination of upper and lower-case letters.

 - Many social sites (i.e. LinkedIn, Google, Facebook) allow you to log into other partner sites (i.e. eBay classifieds, WordPress, ESPN, and CNN) using your social site credentials.
 Create separate log-ins and passwords for every site.